Certificates of quality

 Air-dried lumber - Lumber

-that was dried, usually outside, to an equilibrium moisture content with the air it was exposed to.
+that was dried, usually outside, to an equilibrium moisture content with air it was exposed to.
 Any lumber below 30% MC is classified as air dried.
 Construction grade is

 which lumber will equalize to moisture content to between 8 to 14% MC.